Chemnitz: Syrian asylum-seeker convicted of killing that sparked far-right riots | DW | 22.08.2019

 A year of #WirSindMehr

 If you weren't looking for it, you might not even notice the plaque for Daniel H. on the broad sidewalk of Chemnitz's Brückenstrasse that marks the spot where he died.
-The small silver metal plate, engraved with a peace symbol, has replaced a pool of candles and flowers that were laid here for days in the aftermath of the death, and which
+The small silver metal plate, engraved with a peace symbol, has replaced a pool of candles and flowers that were laid here for days in the aftermath of the death.

 But a lot has happened in Chemnitz since last summer.
 Concerts and exhibitions emphasizing tolerance, diversity and openness have come thick and fast.
 In July this year, the center of the city was transformed into a festival ground for the Kosmos concert, this time under the hashtag #WirBleibenMehr ("We will remain more").